silaspe/maths/docs/complex_2.md

 $$ rou_{m, n} = rou_n^m $$

-this also looks kind of like notation, but it is just a power.
+This also looks kind of like notation, but it is just a power.